Say Kids What Time Is It?: Song background

 The track was built entirely around various samples.
 The song started with the sampled line "Say kids, what time is it?" from the theme song to the children's television show Howdy Doody, from which the song took its title.
 The song sampled many hip hop, funk and soul tracks as well.

 Coldcut would later gain more popularity in the music scene with their remix of the Eric B. & Rakim song "Paid in Full", which also incorporated the use of various samples.
-It also used the "Goodnight, kids" sample originally sampled from Howdy Doody, previously used by Coldcut on "Say Kids What Time Is It?"
+It also used the "Goodnight, kids" sample originally sampled from Howdy Doody, which was also used in "Say Kids What Time Is It?".

 Influence

 Shortly after the release of sample-built records such as "Say Kids What Time Is It?", the popularity of sample-built tracks began to emerge.
-The tracks "Pump Up the Volume" by M|A|R|R|S and "Theme from S'Express" by S'Express, which both similarly incorporated the sample style of "Say Kids What Time Is It?", both peaked at #1 on the UK Singles Chart.
+The tracks "Pump Up the Volume" by M|A|R|R|S and "Theme from S'Express" by S'Express, which both similarly incorporated the sample style of "Say Kids What Time Is It?", both peaked at No. 1 on the UK Singles Chart.
 Coldcut themselves, still incorporating their sampling style, experienced more success with singles such as "Doctorin' the House".

 Music video

 The song's low-budget music video consisted of low-quality, grainy scenes of people partying and dancing, with various speech bubbles and subtitles added during some shots.

-The music video was edited to be only 2 minutes 22 seconds long, cutting out roughly 2 minutes of the original track.
+The video was edited to be only 2 minutes and 22 seconds long, cutting out roughly 2 minutes of the original track.